-Philly Roller Derby (PRD) has been the regional premiere derby league for over a decade.
+Philly Roller Derby (PRD) has been the regional premiere derby league for almost two decades.
 The league is a member of the nonprofit, 501(c)(3) Women’s Flat Track Derby Association (WFTDA).

 Philly Roller Derby’s mission is to use roller derby training and competition to promote health, athleticism, and personal development in a diverse and inclusive league that has strong community bonds.

 Philly Roller Derby’s vision is to competitively represent the city of Philadelphia in the sport of roller derby through our core values.

 Philly Roller Derby upholds the values of:

 - Anti-racism, anti-ethnocentricity, anti-religious discrimination, and anti-xenophobia – No form of racism or discrimination based on background is tolerable within our league or within our city, and we work to make our space safe for people of every race and background.
 Diversity makes us stronger.

 - Intersectional Feminism – Roller derby empowers women and nonbinary people to take up space, be leaders, and have healthy relationships with their bodies.